valyala/fasthttp/README.md

   * http.StripPrefix() -> [fasthttp.PathRewriteFunc](https://godoc.org/github.com/valyala/fasthttp#PathRewriteFunc)

-* *VERY IMPORTANT!* Fasthttp disallows holding references to [RequestCtx](https://godoc.org/github.com/valyala/fasthttp#RequestCtx) or to its' members after returning from [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler).
+* *VERY IMPORTANT!* Fasthttp disallows holding references to [RequestCtx](https://godoc.org/github.com/valyala/fasthttp#RequestCtx) or to its members after returning from [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler).
 Otherwise [data races](http://blog.golang.org/race-detector) are inevitable.
-Carefully inspect all the net/http request handlers converted to fasthttp whether they retain references to RequestCtx or to its' members after returning.
+Carefully inspect all the net/http request handlers converted to fasthttp whether they retain references to RequestCtx or to its members after returning.
 RequestCtx provides the following _band aids_ for this case:

   * Wrap RequestHandler into [TimeoutHandler](https://godoc.org/github.com/valyala/fasthttp#TimeoutHandler).
   * Call [TimeoutError](https://godoc.org/github.com/valyala/fasthttp#RequestCtx.TimeoutError)
-  before returning from RequestHandler if there are references to RequestCtx or to its' members.
+  before returning from RequestHandler if there are references to RequestCtx or to its members.
   See [the example](https://godoc.org/github.com/valyala/fasthttp#example-RequestCtx-TimeoutError)
   for more details.